reflectoring/reflectoring.github.io/content/blog/2022/2022-03-31-be-informed-with-lombok.md

 1. **Avoid using Lombok with JPA entities**.
 It will be much easier generating the code yourself than debugging issues later.
 2. When designing POJO's **use only the Lombok annotations you require** (use shorthand annotations sparingly).
 I would recommend using the Delombok feature to understand the code generated better.
-3. **Do not randomly add annotations to classes**.
-It is important to understand how and when to apply them.
-This is true especially with shorthand annotations.
-4. `@Builder` gives a lot of flexibility in object creation.
+3. `@Builder` gives a lot of flexibility in object creation.
 This **can cause objects to be in an invalid state**.
 Therefore, make sure all the required attributes are assigned values during object creation.
-5. **DO NOT write code that could have a huge dependency on the background code Lombok generates**.
+4. **DO NOT write code that could have a huge dependency on the background code Lombok generates**.
-6. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between Lombok generated code and normal source code** and configure them accordingly.
+5. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between Lombok generated code and normal source code** and configure them accordingly.
-7. **Use `@SneakyThrows` for checked exceptions that you don't intend to selectively catch**.
+6. **Use `@SneakyThrows` for checked exceptions that you don't intend to selectively catch**.
 Otherwise, wrap them in runtime exceptions that you throw instead.
-8. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.
+7. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.